CharlieJRBenson/Smart-Contract-Best-Practices/README.md

 - Test the contracts thouroughly with tools like Hardhat, Foundry, Chai, Slither, Mythos, Solhint, Securify etc.

+- Have SC code reviewed and auditted by the like of Certik, Hacken, Consensys Dilligence etc

 - Provide incentives through Bug Bounties on sites such as Hacken, Immunefi etc

 - Upgradeability allows for a rollout of phases/versions.